 Publicly finance campaigns.
-End the Electoral College.
+Equal representation.
 Automatic Voter Registration.
+End lifetime court appointments.

 Our system of elections is archaic.
 Perhaps it made sense for landed white gentry to represent the masses when women were considered to be property and Black Americans were counted as 3/5 of a person, but times have changed, and it’s time for our electoral system to change too.
 Not only do we need reform in how we vote, but also in how campaigns and elections work.
 Today’s system requires a candidate to raise large amounts of money, often from special interests or corporations.
 Most Americans can’t afford to put their lives on hold to run for office to represent the communities they live in – this often leaves wealthy people as the only eligible candidates, creating a skewed representation of America.